 loader image

-Dr Turan, what particularly moved you about this assignment?
+Dr. Turan, what particularly moved you about this assignment?

 What specific medical improvements have been made?